 Shopping in SoHo

 Shopping in SoHo should definitely be part of your New York trip.
 SoHo is the area between Houston Street, Canal Street, Sixth Avenue and Lafayette Street which also gives it its name: South of Houston.
 Every street corner is bursting with shops, a mix of high street and boutique.
 In addition, your experience is enhanced by the beautiful buildings and cobblestone streets.
 It’s easy to get a bit lost in SoHo, but don’t worry.
 You’ll probably just discover a new fantastic store!
 It can get very busy at weekends, especially in the afternoon.
 So, if you can, plan your shopping on a weekday.
+Most hop on hop off tours have a SoHo stop.

 How to Attack SoHo?